buglabs/bugswarm-renesas/tutorial/README.md

 * Some small knowledge of HTML and Javascript
 * Any PC or Laptop (preferably running a recent Chrome or Firefox browser with firebug)
-* The contents of this directory saved to a location on your PC
+* The contents of this directory saved to a location on a PC

 ### Background ###